deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "No shit?
 What else is out there?"

-"Bobcats, bats, mice, eels, eagles…" Ava smiled.
+"Bobcats, bats, mice, eels, eagles..."
+Ava smiled.
 "From what Hayley Tisdale was telling me, they're throwing a whole bunch of different species into the mix and letting natural selection do the rest."

 "They're talking about deer and wolves, too."
 Jess added.
 "It's not all going perfectly right—I heard the eagles especially are struggling.
 Apparently the low gravity throws off their instincts when they're swooping in on top of something, and they struggle to hunt at first."

 "How is Hayley?"
 Adam asked.

-"She's…She and Marc, they're both okay.
+"She's...She and Marc, they're both okay.
 Did I tell you they had a little girl?"

-"…Yeah, you did.
+"...Yeah, you did.
 Hope?"

 "Hope.
 That's right."
 Ava nodded.
 "She *was* gonna come back to Folctha after the birth but the medical advice was it's probably not good for a kid to live in low gravity until at least their second growth spurt which is, what?
 Ten or eleven years?
-And even then…"
+And even then..."

 "Right."
 Adam nodded.

 "So, they're living in London nowadays, working for the Reclamation Project.
-Something about…GMO plants that are better suited to Cimbrean's soil, gravity and sunlight."
+Something about...GMO plants that are better suited to Cimbrean's soil, gravity and sunlight."

 Gabe set down the last of the gravy, vegetables and sauces, and glanced around the table, looking happier and less stressed than Adam could remember seeing him in a long time.
-"So…Thanksgiving.
-It's been a rough and crazy few years, and…you know, I can't remember the last time we actually did this.
+"So...Thanksgiving.
+It's been a rough and crazy few years, and...you know, I can't remember the last time we actually did this.
 I just wanted you to know how thankful I am to have the three of you in my life."

 Jess smiled, and murmured a "Hear, hear."

 Gabe and Ava exchanged glances, and bowed their heads in prayer.
 Jess just put her elbow on the table and her chin in her hand, watching them with a faint smile.

-Adam…thought.
+Adam...thought.

 It was a skill he hadn't been given much opportunity to practice.
 Constant PT, constant education, interspersed only with meals, sleep and only a little leisure time (most of which had been taken up by letters and Madden) hadn't made for a contemplative year.
-He'd learned to enjoy moments, though, and this moment was…
+He'd learned to enjoy moments, though, and this moment was...

 Warm.
 Comfortable.
-He shut his eyes and let it wash over him—the gentle breathing, the wall clock marking away the seconds, the buzz of the kitchen light and hum of the oven fan, the warmth of Ava sitting next to him, the soft sound of his Dad praying under his breath…
+He shut his eyes and let it wash over him—the gentle breathing, the wall clock marking away the seconds, the buzz of the kitchen light and hum of the oven fan, the warmth of Ava sitting next to him, the soft sound of his Dad praying under his breath...

 He opened his eyes when Gabriel murmured an "*Amen*", and looked up.

-"So…" he asked.
+"So..." he asked.
 "What are the rest of you having?"

 * * *